- Cloud Computing Benefits - Introduction

 Cloud Computing Benefits – Introduction

-But beyond cost-effectiveness and cybersecurity concerns, companies are also becoming increasingly involved in projects aiming for sustainability.
+Beyond cost-effectiveness and cybersecurity concerns, companies are also becoming increasingly involved in projects aiming for sustainability.
 This is not a surprise considering that the disastrous impacts of climate change have been dominating global headlines once again.

 Environmental projects are usually integrated with companies’ corporate social responsibility.
 Traditional environmental initiatives include adopting watersheds, starting recycling initiatives, and using eco-friendly materials for production.